Nadine2016/knative/cli-reference.md

 Targets a Coligo project.
 Before using the target command, you must be in the context of a project.
 {: shortdec}

 To see CLI help for the target command, run `ibmcloud coligo target`.
-If running on Windows operating system, you must run the command in a window enabled for administrator permissions using the `Run as Administrator` option.
+If you are running on a Windows operating system, you must run the command in a window that is enabled for administrator permissions using the `Run as Administrator` option.
 {: tip}

 ### `ibmcloud coligo target`